 The course is open to participants (graduates and non-graduates) from all disciplines with a keen interest in Art History.

 This course gives students a broad overview of Dutch Art of the 18th, 19th and early 20th centuries through the exploration of history, culture, daily life, academic approaches and case-studies.

 Approximately 40 contact hours.
-The course combines many elements, from lectures to excursions: no day is the same.
-Typically, the morning part of the program takes place in a classroom, which could be a lecture or a seminar.
-You may also find yourself in a panel discussion, defending a particular approach to art.
-The afternoons (sometimes the entire day) are devoted to museum visits.
+The course combines many elements, from lectures to excursions.
 Variation is ensured by going into the museum with a tour, in small groups or on your own with an assignment.
-During these excursions, we devote time to both the factual and technical aspects of the painting, as well as the more personal and subjective ones, so that by the end, you will have explored the paintings in many dynamic ways.
+During these excursions, we devote time to both the factual and technical aspects of the artworks, as well as the more personal and subjective ones, so that by the end, you will have explored art in many dynamic ways.
 Hidden meanings, unexpected techniques, your peers’ opinions or your own may surprise you and change and broaden your perception of the artworks again and again.

 Utrecht Summer School | E: email@example.com